menandmice/micetro_docs/guides/reference/access_control_example.rst

 There are two ways of creating new roles in Micetro:

-1. Duplicating an existing role, and editing the permissions.
+1. (Preferred) Duplicating an existing role, and editing the permissions.
 See :ref:`duplicate-role`.

-2. Creating a role anew.
+2. Creating a completely new role.
 See :ref:`new-role`.

 .. tip::
   Men&Mice recommends using the built-in roles as templates, and modifying the permission set for the duplicate roles.